eagle9899/amazon/README.md

 # AMAZON
 # Stages
 1. Install React App
-2. Connect to the github account
+2. Create and Connect to the github account and Git Repository